An easy to use, practical and ready to go mileage tracker

 Selecting the right method for claiming vehicle expenses

-There are generally two common methods: the standard mileage rate and actual expense method.
+There are generally two common methods: The standard mileage rate and actual expense method.
 You’re going to need your mileage tracker all the same for both methods.
 At the standard rate, the log of business miles is multiplied by an applicable rate.
 Log For the actual expense method, the log would prove out for allocating costs (fuel and gas, insurance, maintenance) between business and personal use from mileage percentage standpoints.
 Review guidance on eligibility and which option may be best for you; your log can give you the information required for either decision.

 Common mistakes to avoid